Singularity-free dynamical invariants-based quantum control: Discussion and future work

-The design of our protocol is advantageous because it yields an infinite family of control pulses, from which the optimal one can be selected according to various criteria, such as overlap with noise, leakage into higher levels in multi-dimensional systems, or control pulse energy.
+Moreover, the design of our protocol yields an infinite family of control pulses, from which the optimal one can be selected according to various criteria, such as overlap with noise, leakage into higher levels in multi-dimensional systems, or control pulse energy.
 Moreover, most quantum control methods rely on inverting the Schr\"odinger equation to determine the optimal Hamiltonian that achieves a desired target state.
 This constitutes an inverse partial differential equation problem, which is generally computationally hard to solve.
 However, the invariant-based approach transforms this analytic tasks into a much simpler algebraic one--namely, fitting the functional form of the invariant to satisfy a prescribed set of boundary conditions.
-With an appropriate parameterization, this fitting can be made exact rather approximate, yielding a globally optimal solution to the control problem, something that it generally hard to guarantee for most control methods.
-For instance, the GRAPE method \cite{grape} and its variants, a widely adopted set of algorithms, optimize the control pulse at each instant in time using gradient-based descent schemes, which are susceptible to convergence toward local minima.
-In contrast, our approach substantially more computationally efficient, as the entire quantum trajectory can be parametrized with only a small number of free variables.
-The computational of our method is independent of the number of discretized time steps and is mathematically guaranteed to yield optimal solutions at least in the closed-system regime.
-Other approaches employing efficient parameterization of control pulses, such as frequency domain encodings \cite{crab1}, still lack guarantees of global optimality, even for closed systems.
-Moreover, dynamical invariants provide an efficient means of computing the system's state at any given time $t=\tau$ by evaluating only the eigenvector of the invariant operator $I(\tau)$ at that instant.
-This approach incurs significantly lower computational complexity compared to approximating the time-ordered evolution, which requires evolving from $t=0$ up to $t=\tau$ over a large number of discrete time steps to achieve sufficient accuracy, and consequently performing a correspondingly large number of matrix multiplications to evolve from $U_{\text{ctrl}}(0)$ to $U_{\text{ctrl}}(\tau)$.
+With an appropriate parameterization, this fitting can be made exact rather approximate, yielding a globally optimal solution to the closed-system control problem, something that is generally hard to guarantee for most numerical control methods.
+Although the works on quantum control landscapes \cite{rabitz_landscape_2004,qcland} show that gradient-based searches can be efficient and need not be hindered by suboptimal traps for any unconstrained controllable system, in practice this is challenging.
+As shown in \cite {riviello_constraints_2015}, additional constraints on pulse amplitude, bandwidth, duration, or parametrization can make the optimization more difficult and prone to falling into local traps.
+Furthermore, the GRAPE method \cite{grape} and its variants, a widely adopted set of algorithms, optimize the control pulse at each instant in time using gradient-based descent schemes, which are susceptible to convergence toward local minima.
+Thus, they often require careful initialization and can be computationally expensive for high-dimensional systems or when modeling non-Markovian noise.
+Other approaches employing efficient parameterization of control pulses, such as frequency domain encoding \cite{crab1}, still lack guarantees of global optimality, even for closed systems.
+In contrast, our framework directly constructs families of admissible pulses through algebraic relations, ensuring that boundedness and boundary conditions are enforced analytically.
+Thus, we do not require any optimization procedure in the closed-system setting, avoiding the aforementioned challenges.
+Additionally, our approach is substantially more computationally efficient, as the entire quantum trajectory can be parametrized with only a small number of free variables.
+The computational complexity of our method is independent of the number of discretized time steps and is mathematically guaranteed to yield optimal solutions in the closed-system regime.
+Furthermore, the integration with ML modules provide adaptability to complex, partially unknown noise environments.
+These features collectively make the proposed approach more robust, scalable, and transparent than GRAPE for realistic, noisy quantum platforms.